-- 3.8.5 Once the relevant bodywork surfaces are defined in accordance with Article 3.8.4, apertures may be added for the following purposes only: - single apertures either side of the car centre line for the sole purpose of exhaust exits.
-These apertures may have a combined area of no more than 50,000mm2 when projected onto the surface itself - apertures either side of the car centre line for the sole purpose of allowing suspension members and driveshafts to protrude through the bodywork.
-No such aperture may have an area greater than 12,000 mm2 when projected onto the surface itself. - 3.8.6 The impact absorbing structures defined by Article 15.5.2 must be fully enclosed by bodywork, such that no part of the impact structure is in contact with the external air flow.
-When cut by a longitudinal vertical plane, the bodywork enclosing these impact structures must not form closed sections in the region between 450mm and 875mm forward of the rear edge of the cockpit template.
+- 3.8.5 Once the relevant bodywork surfaces are defined in accordance with Article 3.8.4, apertures, any of which may adjoin or overlap each other, may be added for the following purposes only: - Single apertures either side of the car centre line for the purpose of exhaust exits.
+These apertures may have a combined area of no more than 50,000mm2 when projected onto the surface itself.
+No point on an aperture may be more than 350mm from any other point on the aperture. - b) Apertures either side of the car centre line for the purpose of allowing suspension members and driveshafts to protrude through the bodywork.
+Only one aperture may be added for each suspension member and no such aperture may have an area greater than 12,000 mm2 when projected onto the surface itself.
+No point on an aperture may be more than 200mm from any other point on the aperture. - 3.8.6 The impact absorbing structures defined by Article 15.5.2 must be fully enclosed by bodywork, such that no part of the impact structure is in contact with the external air flow.
+When cut by a longitudinal vertical plane, the bodywork enclosing these impact structures must not form closed sections in the region between 450mm and 875mm forward of the rear edge of the cockpit template. - 3.8.7 With the exception of a transparent windscreen, antenna or pitot tubes, no bodywork higher than the highest point of the secondary roll structure will be permitted forward of it.